 - Abuse.
 It seems unthinkable, but reports of abuse of children by daycare operators are more common than most people realize.

-Your daycare provider has a duty of care to your child.
-There are many ways that care can lapse, including:
+Your daycare provider has a duty to provide reasonable care to your child.
+There are many ways a care provider may fail to meet that duty, including:

 - Inappropriate caregiver to child ratio.
 Having too many children to watch over means neglect and accidents can happen.